alan-turing-institute/data-classification-app/docs/deployment/remote_ldap_authentication.md

 . setup-config.sh
 cd ..
 ```
-* Generate a new random alphanumeric strings for jwt_secret and session/secret and substitute these for placeholders in authelia/configuration.yml
+* Generate a new random alphanumeric strings for jwt_secret, storage/encryption_key and session/secret and substitute these for placeholders in authelia/configuration.yml

 ### Certificates